pulumi/docs/pulumi-hugo/themes/default/content/blog/architect-aws-application-infra-with-pulumi-stack-references/index.md

 * AWS ALB as the entry point to the Fargate Service
 * AWS RDS Instance that is stored in a separate network from the Application and does not service traffic directly from the internet

-To do this, we are going to split the infrastructure into 2 AWS VPCs.
-1 VPC will be used for the application based resources (e.g Fargate Service, ALB) and the other VPC will be for the database resources.
+To do this, we are going to split the infrastructure into two AWS VPCs.
+One VPC will be used for the application based resources
+(e.g Fargate Service, ALB) and the other VPC will be for the database resources.
 The VPCs will be peered to allow communication between them so that the application can communicate with the database securely.